 (Plastic Works) Provided custom and off the shelf products to distributors and directly to consumers.
 The business had been previously listed with multiple business brokers.
 We were able to find the right buyer for this niche manufacturer and close the deal.

-The company supplies niche machines that are used for packaging in pharmaceuticals, chemical testing, food, health and beauty, and R&D clinical applications.
-The seller wanted to list the business for a price that was lower than what we thought we could get for the business.
+(MacTec Packaging Technologies) The company supplies niche machines used for packaging in pharmaceuticals, chemical testing, food, health and beauty, and R&D clinical applications.
+The seller wanted to list the business for a lower price than what we thought we could get for the business.
 We recommended a higher asking price and ended up selling the business for above the asking price based on the fact that we had over half a dozen offers for the business.
-The seller had tax returns based on a cash basis and profit and loss statements that were based on an accrual basis.
+The seller had tax returns based on a cash basis and profit and loss statements based on an accrual basis.
 The financial information as presented made it harder for banks to loan on the business.
 We were able to select a private equity firm that understood this and didn’t need external financing.
 The business was sold in 7 months from start to finish.
-The seller was very happy to get a higher price and is recommending us to a friend of his that owns a similar business and is looking to retire.
+The seller was thrilled to get a higher price and recommended us to a friend who owns a similar business and is looking to retire.

 (Futia’s Famous) The Business supplied their specialty food products primarily to Supermarkets.
 We had many interested buyers and the buyer that won out, had relationships with other supermarkets that the seller didn’t have and vice versa, so the opportunity to cross-sell into each other’s customer base was very synergistic.
 The buyer was very interested in the contacts that came from the business, and the buyer was looking to move from their high rent district in the Rochester, NY Area.
 They were able to get a favorable deal with the landlord for additional space in the Albany area at almost half the square foot rate they were paying in Rochester.
 Since the buyer was experienced in the industry, he only required the seller to stay on board for a two week transition period, which is precisely what the owner wanted because he was ready to retire.